 A node that is installed with the cluster_admin software product, allowing the node to perform cluster administration tasks and contain a copy of the cluster database, but is not capable of coordinating CXFS metadata.
-Only to be used with FailSafe.
+Only supported for IRIX nodes running in coexecution with FailSafe.